-Sabrina Skelly: I am a first-year M.A. student with a B.A. in English from the University of Mount Union (2016).
-My interests include modernist and postmodern literature, Southern Gothic literature, feminist theory, queer theory, and the shifting constructs of masculinity.
+Garrett Graber: I am an M.A. student and have a B.A. in English from the University of Mount Union (2017).
+My interests include 20th century to contemporary American literature, film, and narratology.

 Michael Chiappini: I am a Ph.D. student whose research areas include classic and contemporary rhetorical theory, medical rhetoric, and literature of the AIDS Crisis.

-Maya Cope-Crisford: I am a first-year Ph.D.student focused on 18th-20th century British literatures, with concentration on Romantic and Gothic texts.
-I hold a B.A. from the University of North Texas (2013) and an M.A. from the University of Akron (2016).
+Maya Cope-Crisford: I am a Ph.D. candidate focused on long 19th-century British literature, with concentration on Romantic and Gothic texts.
 My research focuses on the idea of an “Other” as it appears through character, theme, environment, or use of scientific and supernatural discourses.
-Using ecocritical theory, I take specific note of the ways natural geography affects both folklore and politics of the British Isles, and how these ecocritical lenses translate across gender, culture, and historical bias.
-I also take into account the scientific upheaval of the period, and explore the connections between the natural world and burgeoning scientific knowledge as it appears in discourses of gender, botanics, and the body/politic.
-My Master’s thesis explored embodiments of female “monstrosity” across English and Scottish works, and used historical as well as folkloric tensions to define gendered monstrosity.
-Additional interests include folklore studies, poetics, ecofeminism, the unexplainable and strange, gender and sexuality, scientific narratives, transnationalism, and postcolonialism.
+I take specific note of the ways natural geography affects both folklore and politics of the British Isles, and how these ecocritical lenses translate across gender, culture, and historical bias.
+I also take into account the scientific upheaval of the period, and explore the connections between the natural world and burgeoning scientific knowledge as it appears in discourses of gender, geopolitics, and the body/politic.
+My M.A. thesis explored embodiments of female “monstrosity” across English and Scottish works, and used historical as well as folkloric tensions to define gendered monstrosity.
+Additional interests include folklore studies, poetics, ecofeminism, the unexplainable and strange, gender and sexuality, and scientific narratives.

 Thom Dawkins: I am a Ph.D. candidate at the dissertation stage working on early modern theology and poetics.
 I was an inaugural recipient of the Dean’s Fellowship, which supported my research at the nearby Allen Medical Library, where I researched medical texts contemporaneous to the poets I study.
 I have had the opportunity to teach a great variety of topics at CWRU, including courses that privilege professional communication (ENGL 398), ESL (ENGL 148), and Creative Writing (ENGL 203).
 I recently served as the president of the English Graduate Student Association, and have held posts as Events Chair and as a representative on the Graduate and Undergraduate Curriculum Committees through the organization.
 Before coming to CWRU, I completed my M.F.A. in Creative Writing (Poetry) at Chatham University and my M.T.S. at the Vanderbilt Divinity School.